 Whether it is legislation or policy initiatives involving research funding, protecting access to affordable healthcare, or quality measures of patient care, kidney patients' lives are affected.
 NKF is working to help the kidney community engage in effective advocacy.
-When you become an advocate, you join the top tier of NKF's grassroots advocacy network, speaking out to ensure that policy and programs support what is best for kidney patients and families.
+When you become an advocate, you take on a leadership role in NKF's grassroots advocacy network, consistently speaking out to ensure that policy and programs support what is best for kidney patients and families.

-Characteristics of an Effective Advocate:
+As an Effective Advocate you consistently demonstrate:

-- Leadership skills

-- Passionate and can speak from the heart

-- Ability to clearly articulate issues and challenges in the kidney community

-- Tells unique and compelling personal stories

-- Knowledge/interest in public policy process and/or policy issues

-- Committed to long-term involvement

-- Understands the "bigger picture"

-- Desire to help fellow kidney patients
+- Leadership skills - Passion and an ability to speak from the heart - That you can clearly articulate issues and challenges in the kidney community - That you can craft a unique and compelling personal stories - Knowledge/interest in public policy process and/or policy issues - Commitment to long-term involvement - Understanding of the "bigger picture" - Desire to help fellow kidney patients